 The marshes are a 15 square mile network of canals and farmland is the only one in France and recognised by UNESCO.
 Started by monks in the year 638 who diverted the River Aa, divided into plots, and today more than 50 farmers grow crops on the land.
-It was such a peaceful place to be and would be fantastic to go around the marshes in a traditional above boat during the warmer months.
-Since we won’t be here during the warmer months here is a video clip of these canals – it’s definitely worth the time to watch it.
+It was such a peaceful place to be, and it would be fantastic to go around the marshes in a traditional above boat during the warmer months.
+Since we won’t be here during the warmer months is a video clip of these canals – it’s definitely worth the time to watch it.

-We didn’t leave Saint-Omer empty handed as we had read about a famous cheese shop owned by artisan cheesemaker Paul Alexandre Wullus, called A La Ferme Audomaroise which is just off the town square.
+We didn’t leave Saint-Omer empty-handed as we had read about a famous cheese shop owned by artisan cheesemaker Paul Alexandre Wullus, called A La Ferme Audomaroise which is just off the town square.

 I was in absolute HEAVEN, cheese heaven, is there any other kind?